 Lapatinib (Tyverb ®)

-Lapatinib, which is also known as Tyverb ®, is a drug that’s mainly used to treat women with advanced breast cancer.
+Lapatinib (Tyverb ®) is a targeted therapy drug.
+It is used to treat women with HER2 positive breast cancer that has spread to other parts of the body (secondary cancer).
 It may be used to treat other types of cancer as part of a research trial.

 Back to top